-If you're on a bad run it can be very tempting to start placing big bets in order to win back the money you've lost (known as the Martingale System), but this strategy rarely works out and is more likely to lead to even bigger losses.
+If you're on a bad run it can be very tempting to start placing big bets in order to win back the money you've lost, but this strategy rarely works out and is more likely to lead to even bigger losses.

 2. Take Advantage of Bonus Offers

 With so much competition in the betting industry these days, companies are desperate for your business and offer some great promotions and bonuses to encourage you to bet with them.

 All good football betting sites offer bonuses for new customers, normally in the form of free bets, but as well as these standard new customer offers, they may put on even better promotions around specific events.

 You can sometimes get ridiculous enhanced odds on outcomes that have a good chance of winning, so take advantage of these offers and sign up with a few different online bookies.

 Once you have signed up, they will work hard to keep you interested too, with daily specials and promotions around major events like the World Cup or the start of the new Premier League season.